NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 * decide how best to detect and choose when multiple imu and compass are available.
-* do a round of file renaming, or figure out how to orgainize code in subdirs or some of both.
 * sort out how I really want to organize classes vs. singletons vs. global instances vs. namespace vs. cross-wired interdependencies between everything.
 I have some messy mixes of these due to deep